Mixing Melatonin and Alcohol: Is it Safe?

 What Happens When You Mix Melatonin and Alcohol?

-Alcohol mixed with melatonin side effects can disrupt your sleep patterns to the extent that you are confused, absent-minded, and at risk of being involved of mild to serious accidents.
-Alcohol weakens the effect of melatonin.
+Alcohol mixed with melatonin side effects can disrupt your sleep patterns to the extent that you are confused, absent-minded, and at risk of being involved in mild to serious accidents.
+Melatonin and Alcohol are both sedatives that can cause several unwanted side effects when combined.

 Some of the effects of mixing melatonin with alcohol include: